formal-land/coq-of-ocaml/doc/docs/type-definitions.md

 | Point : element.Point Z Z -> element
 | Rectangle : element.Rectangle Z Z -> element.
 ```
-The definitions of the constructors' records are polymorphic so that they can be applied to the type being defined if needed (in this case `element`).
+The definitions of the constructors' records are polymorphic so that they can be applied to the type being defined if needed (in this case the type `element`).

 ### Extensible types
 The various forms of extensible types are ignored: